lizardking/LD2410Async/dox/Async Commands And Processing.md

 }
 @endcode

+## Configuration Callbacks

+Whenever the LD2410 sensor executes or reports configuration changes, the library provides two separate callback mechanisms to keep your application informed.

+Use @ref LD2410Async::onConfigChanged "onConfigChanged()" to register a callback that is invoked whenever the sensor acknowledges and applies a configuration-changing command (for example, after setting sensitivities or timeouts).
+This event serves as a notification that the sensor has accepted a change, but it does not mean that the local configuration data has been refreshed.
+If you need updated values, you must explicitly request them from the sensor (e.g. with @ref LD2410Async::requestAllConfigSettingsAsync "requestAllConfigSettingsAsync()").

+Use @ref LD2410Async::onConfigDataReceived "onConfigDataReceived()" to register a callback that is invoked whenever new configuration data has actually been received from the sensor.
+This happens after request commands such as @ref LD2410Async::requestAllConfigSettingsAsync "requestAllConfigSettingsAsync()" or @ref LD2410Async::requestGateParametersAsync "requestGateParametersAsync()".
+Within this callback, the library guarantees that the internal @ref LD2410Types::ConfigData "ConfigData" structure has been updated, so you can safely access it via @ref LD2410Async::getConfigData "getConfigData()" or @ref LD2410Async::getConfigDataRef "getConfigDataRef()".

+@note
+Configuration data is **not sent automatically** by the sensor and is **not updated automatically** when internal changes occur.
+To refresh the local configuration structure, you must explicitly request the latest values from the sensor.
+The recommended way is to call @ref LD2410Async::requestAllConfigSettingsAsync "requestAllConfigSettingsAsync()", which retrieves the complete configuration in one operation.

+## Configuration Callbacks Example

+@code{.cpp}
+// Define the callback function void onConfigChanged(LD2410Async* sender) {
+  Serial.println("Sensor acknowledged a configuration change.");

+  // If you want the latest config values, explicitly request them sender->requestAllConfigSettingsAsync(onConfigReceived);
+}

+// Define a helper callback for when config data arrives void onConfigReceived(LD2410Async* sender, LD2410Async::AsyncCommandResult result) {
+  if (result == LD2410Async::AsyncCommandResult::SUCCESS) {
+    LD2410Types::ConfigData cfg = sender->getConfigData();
+    Serial.print("No one timeout: ");
+    Serial.println(cfg.noOneTimeout);
+  }
+}

+// Somewhere in setup():
+radar.onConfigChanged(onConfigChanged);
+@endcode

 ## Async Commands Basics

 The LD2410 sensor can be configured and queried using a large set of commands.

 All commands that need to communicate with the sensor are implemented as asynchronous operations:
 - They return immediately without blocking the main loop.
+- Each command call itself returns a simple true or false:
+    - true means the command was accepted for processing.
+    - false means it could not be started (for example, because another command is already pending).
-- When the sensor sends back an acknowledgement (ACK) or a response, the library automatically calls the user-provided callback with the result.
+- When the sensor sends back an acknowledgement (ACK) or a response, the library automatically calls the user-provided callback with a result of type @ref LD2410Async::AsyncCommandResult "AsyncCommandResult".
-- Callbacks allow your application to handle success, timeout, or failure in a clean and non-blocking way.
+- Callbacks allow your application to handle SUCCESS, FAILED, TIMEOUT, or CANCELED in a clean and non-blocking way.

-This design makes the library suitable for complex applications where other tasks (e.g. networking, user input) must continue running while waiting for the radar to respond.

 ## List of Asynchronous Commands